a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Click the Apple Menu.
 Verify that no screen corruption occurs.
 * Launch DeskTop.
 Click the Shortcuts menu.
 Verify that no screen corruption occurs.
 * Launch DeskTop.
 Select a file.
 File > Copy To....
 Verify that directories appear within volumes.

+# Performance

+For the following tests, run on non-IIgs system with any acceleration disabled.

+* Launch DeskTop.
+Open `/TESTS/HUNDRED.FILES`.
+Click the down arrow in the vertical scroll bar.
+Verify that the window repaints in under 1s, and that the mouse cursor remains responsive.
+* Launch DeskTop.
+Open `/TESTS/HUNDRED.FILES`.
+Press Apple-A to Select All.
+Verify that the visible icons all become selected in under 1s, and that the mouse cursor remains responsive.
+Click a blank area within the window to clear selection.
+Verify that the visible icons all become selected in under 1s, and that the mouse cursor remains responsive.
+* Launch DeskTop.
+Open `/TESTS/HUNDRED.FILES`.
+Type `F`.
+Verify that icon `F1` becomes selected in under 2s.
+Without moving the mouse, type `9`.
+Verify that icon `F9` becomes selected in under 1s.
+Without moving the mouse, type `9`.
+Verify that icon `F99` becomes selected and scrolled into view in under 2s.
+* Launch DeskTop.
+Open `/TESTS/HUNDRED.FILES`.
+Press the Left Arrow key.
+Verify that icon `F1` becomes selected.
+Use the arrow keys to move selection.
+Verify that changing selection takes under 0.5s when scrolling is not required.